dalila-taleb/ai_starter_tutorial/1_section.md

 8. Open the directory project, at this level your project directory contains only the env directory
 ![](https://github.com/dalila-taleb/ai_starter_tutorial/blob/main/Capture%20d'%C3%A9cran%202023-03-15%20001241.png?raw=true)

+## Create the V1 of your application
-9. Create a new file named main.py in the project directory:
+1. Create a new file named main.py in the project directory:

 	> main.py

-10. Open main.py and add the following code:
+2. Open main.py and add the following code:
 >
 >     from flask import Flask
 >     app = Flask(__name__)